-(1.4: 3 cr.)
-Orients student teachers to the teaching profession and facilitates the interrelations among science, technology, society and the environment.
+EDU 227 Science for Elementary Teachers (3 cr.)
+The course involves an exploration of a number of science concepts that are normally taught in elementary schools.
+It also invites the learners to develop understandings related to scientific practices, the nature of science, and the interrelations among science, technology, society and the environment.
 The students start developing pedagogical content knowledge relevant to elementary school science.